NPPES: Definition and Healthcare Context

 Full name: National Plan and Provider Enumeration System

 The National Plan and Provider Enumeration System (NPPES) is the CMS database that assigns and maintains National Provider Identifiers.
-Health care providers apply for NPIs through NPPES, which collects provider names, practice locations, and taxonomy codes.
-NPPES data is publicly downloadable as a monthly bulk file and is also accessible through the NPI Registry API.
-The system enumerates both individual providers (Type 1 NPI) and organizations (Type 2 NPI) across all U.S. health care settings.
+Eligible healthcare providers apply through NPPES, which collects administrative fields such as submitted names, practice locations, and taxonomy codes.
+NPPES data is publicly downloadable as a bulk file and accessible through the NPI Registry API.
+The system enumerates eligible individuals (Type 1) and organizations (Type 2); enumeration does not establish licensure or credentialing.

 How it’s used